0x03BB/sql-backup/readme.md

 Steps for use:

+1. Configure the `.env` files
+2. Build the Docker image
-1. Provide a Google service account private key
+3. Provide a Google service account private key
-2. Configure the `.env` file
-3. Run on a Docker server
+4. Run on a Docker server

-## 1. Service account private key

-The private key file for a Google service account needs to be placed in the `build` directory with the file name `drive_key.json`.
-See the section under ‘Other Notes’ for more details about the service account.

-## 2. Configuring
+## 1. Configuring

-Configuration settings are specified in a file named `.env`.
-The provided `.env` file can be used as a template.
+Configuration settings are specified in two files, both named `.env`.
+The provided `.env` files can be used as a templates.
+The top-level `.env` file is used for running the image.
+The `.env` file in the `compose-build` directory is used for building the image.

 ### Required settings